kunhwiko/concepts/systems/Kubernetes/4-network.md

 apiVersion: networking.k8s.io/v1
 kind: NetworkPolicy
 spec:
-  # what pods are targeted by this policy?
+  # what pods this policy applies to
   podSelector:
     matchLabels:
       role: app-backend
-  # namespace and pods with these labels can access target pods
+  # which namespace and pod can access above pods
   # current namespace is exempt and does not need to match labels here
   ingress:
     - from: